Tarnage/CITS3403-Project/README.md

 TODO

 ## Unit Tests
-To conduct unit tests run the command:  `python -m tests.unittest`
+To conduct unit tests run the command:  `python -m test.unittest`

 To conduct selenium tests, you need to have the necessary web driver installed in the test directory.
-Then start the webserver in TestingConfig, and run `python -m tests.systemtest`
+Then start the webserver in TestingConfig, and run `python -m test.systemtest`

 ## Built With
 Windows, Linux, MacOS